Fred Savage

 Frederick Aaron Savage (born July 9, 1976) is an American actor and director.
 He is best known for his role as Kevin Arnold in the American television series The Wonder Years (1988–1993).
 He has earned several awards and nominations, such as People's Choice Awards and Young Artist Awards.
 He is also known for playing the Grandson in The Princess Bride, and voiced the title protagonist in Oswald.
 Savage has worked as a director, and in 2005 later starred in the television sitcom Crumbs.
 Savage returned to acting in the television series The Grinder, as well as the Netflix series Friends from College.
+He was fired from a The Wonder Years reboot in 2022 after the revelation of various misconduct allegations.

 Early life and education

 Savage was born in Chicago, to Joanne and Lewis Savage, who was an industrial real estate broker and consultant.
 Savage grew up in Glencoe, Illinois, before moving to Southern California.
 His younger brother is actor Ben Savage and his younger sister is actress/musician Kala Savage.
-His grandparents were Jewish immigrants from Poland, Ukraine, Germany and Latvia.
+His grandparents were of Polish-Jewish, Ukrainian-Jewish, German-Jewish and Latvian-Jewish extract.
 He was raised in Reform Judaism.

-Savage was educated at Brentwood School, a private co-educational day school in Brentwood, in the Westside area of Los Angeles.
+Savage was educated at Brentwood School, a private school in Los Angeles.
 He graduated from Stanford University in 1999, with a bachelor's degree in English and as a member of Sigma Alpha Epsilon fraternity.